 Currently, Sierra Community House operates a rental assistance program in the region, and both Sierra Community House and North Tahoe-Truckee Homeless Services administer Rapid Re-Housing funds.
 Both receive funding from public and private sources.
-Figure 10 provides a comparison of the amount of financial assistance provided and the number of households served in two distinct time periods: 2022-2023 and 2023-
+Figure 10 provides a comparison of the amount of financial assistance provided and the number of households served in two distinct time periods: 2022-2023 and 2023-2024.
+Across these two time periods, the amount of assistance provided increased, and the number of

 2024.
 Across these two time periods, the amount of assistance provided increased, and the number of households served also increased significantly.
-It should be noted that Sierra Community House received a three-year grant from the TOT-TBID Dollars At Work program in the amount of \$900,000 in 2023 to support rent payments and landlord-tenant legal services to help meet the 500% increase in demand for assistance.
+It should be noted that Sierra Community House received a three-year grant from the TOT-TBID Dollars At Work program in the amount of \$900,000 in 2023 to support rent payments and landlord-tenant legal services to help meet the 500% increase in demand for assistance3.